-'There are several benefits to having a walk in shower,' says Rebecca Milnes, C.P.
-Hart Designer.
+'There are several benefits to having a walk-in shower,' says Rebecca Milnes, C.P.
+Hart designer.
 'Due to the lack of a proper enclosure, you’ll be able to utilize a small or awkward corner where a bath or standard shower wouldn’t fit.
 By tanking the room you’re also future-proofing your home, as having waterproof surfaces will prove incredibly useful during bath time with small children.'

 What is a walk-in shower?

-1. Use luxurious materials to create a statement walk in shower
+1. Use luxurious materials to create a statement walk-in shower

-There are few materials that can create a feeling of luxury in bathroom design that marble can.
+There are few materials that can create the feeling of luxury in bathroom design that marble can.
 Elegant, understated and effortlessly beautiful, marble is usually used in bathrooms to create a statement finish, and although it is an expensive investment, it is a look that will last a lifetime.

 'I also adore the fact that all stones are different and have their one of a kind unique colors and veining.
 However, I always suggest going to a stone or tile showroom or a stone-yard to view full slabs before choosing your final stone.'

-2. Build a walk in shower beneath the eaves or an alcove
+2. Build a walk-in shower beneath the eaves or an alcove

-When planning a walk in shower layout in a loft or attic room, make sure you position the shower where the room is at full height.
-It’s surprising how little space is needed – and what can be achieved by building a walk in shower under the eaves.
+When planning a walk-in shower layout in a loft or attic room, make sure you position the shower where the room is at full height.
+It’s surprising how little space is needed – and what can be achieved by building a walk-in shower under the eaves.